eaglerainbow/system-message-plugin/README.md

    * Don't show the message panel for the next x minutes
    * Don't show the message panel again until you logon again

-# Open Tasks for which help is wanted
+# Open Tasks for which Help is Wanted

 - [ ] Improve design of message panel: that still looks awkward